Meteor-Community-Packages/meteor-postcss/README.md

 You can use imports with [postcss-easy-import](https://github.com/postcss/postcss-easy-import) plugin. **Remember that postcss-easy-import plugin should be loaded first (so put it on the first place in the packages.json file under the 'postcss.plugins' key)**.

-You need to use `.import.css` extension and standard import like with preprocessors `@import "my-file.import.css";` Files with `.import.css` will be ommited by css minifier from this package.
+You need to use `.import.css` extension and standard import like with preprocessors `@import "my-file.import.css";` Files with `.import.css` will be omitted by css minifier from this package.
 You can also put them in an `imports` folder (from Meteor 1.3).
 Also read more about `postcss-easy-import` and `postcss-import` which is a part of the first one.

 Imports from Meteor packages will not work.
 But there is a good news too. from Meteor 1.3 you can use standard Npm packages and imports from `node_modules` should work.
 So you will be able to import css files from instaled Npm packages.
 You will be able to do something like: `@import 'my-npm-lib/styles.css'`;